moorelabvanderbilt/moorelabwiki/package-sending.md

 The most convenient one is just inside the main entrance to MCN.
 It's a large orange, purple, and white metal box, and is often half-buried in shipments waiting for pickup.
 Open the top door to find a bunch of slots where different Fedex forms are stored.

-If there are none there, there is another
+If there are none there, there is another Fedex dropoff location in